chisNaN/myCodeSnippets/convertFromEuro.md

 #[List currencies from **FIXER API**](http://api.fixer.io/latest)

->Copy paste this function in the Google spreadsheet script editor (corresponding to your active spreadsheet)
+>Copy paste this function in the Google script editor (corresponding to your active spreadsheet)

 ```js
 function convertFromEuro(currency) {